Who was in on Banksy's 'self-destruct' art stunt?

 "If they weren't in on it, this probably one of the best art pranks of the century," Shaw told CNN.
 "Banksy has really pulled off a corker.
 If they were in on it, it raises all sorts of questions about the manipulation of the market and it dilutes Banksy's brand.
 I'd be really disappointed if that's the case."

 Sotheby's insists it had no idea about the stunt.
-"We had no prior knowledge of this event and were not in any way involved," Sotheby's said in a statement.
+"We had no prior knowledge of this event and were not in any way involved," Sotheby's said.

 Will the painting go up or down in value?